 Belize At Its Best

-Best Weather: Late November to late April is the dry season in Belize
+Best Weather: Late November to late April is the dry season

 Best Prices: June to mid-November, but you run the risk of vacationing during a hurricane